joelparkerhenderson/spade-decision-framework/README.md

 ## Key takeaways

 Understand the purpose and context for making the decision, in order to optimize.

 Ensure that the decision maker is both responsible and accountable for the final choice.

-Consult maximally, because many more people want to be involved than you think
+Consult maximally, because many more people want to be involved than you think.

 Get feedback privately, then document and get support publicly.